Mosaic headstones: my aunt’s grave.

 The Bardo collection also includes these (the top one is one of my personal favourites.
 Who can resist those goggly eyes and sticky outy arms?):

-Lawrence Payne of Roman Mosaic Workshops reminded me that meanwhile in Spain, around about the same period (4th century BC) we have Bishop Optimus’ tomb stone mosaic which was found in the necropolis of Taragona and which he made a copy of for the nearby Biblical Museum.
+Lawrence Payne of Roman Mosaic Workshops reminded me that meanwhile in Spain, around about the same period (4th century AD) we have Bishop Optimus’ tomb stone mosaic which was found in the necropolis of Taragona and which he made a copy of for the nearby Biblical Museum.

 By and large mosaic headstones kept to the old formula of inscriptions, simple patterns and crude likenesses, but then some time in the middle of the 5th century something changed.
 Think of the Galla Placidia Mausoleum in Ravenna, Italy, reputedly (noone’s really sure) made by the Roman Emperor Theodosius I’s daughter as a tomb for her and her family.
 It’s as if the concept of mosaic headstones has resurfaced like the shark in Jaws with a sudden jolt, bursting onto the scene with a whole building encased in glittering glass mosaics to commemorate the dead.
 Galla Placidia’s Mausoleum: